 Carignan is a red wine grape that originated in Cariñena, Aragon (Spain).
 It’s generally blended with Cinsaut, Grenache, Syrah, Cabernet Sauvignon, Cabernet Franc, Mourvèdre, and Merlot.

 Most commonly found in the Languedoc where Syrah and Grenache are considered its best blending partners.

 Along with Cabernet sauvignon, Cabernet Franc, Merlot, Malbec and Petit verdot, Carménère is considered part of the original six red grapes of Bordeaux.

 However, the home of Carménère could now said to be Chile, much like Malbec has become synonymous with Argentina, just a hop over the Andes.

 It imparts a cherry-like, fruity flavor with smokey, spicy and earthy notes and a deep crimson color.
 Tastes like dark chocolate, tobacco, and new leather boots, but in a good way.

 Charbono is a black grape the second most commonly grown variety in Argentina, where it is known as Bonarda.
 The wine made from Charbono tends to be dark, with medium to high tannins and acidity.
 Charbono ripens quite late and produces pretty decent wines, which can age nicely for years.

-Probably needs no introduction.
-However, there is no "One Chardonnay" because grape has been often described as “malleable”, in that it takes on the impression of its terroir and winemaker.
+Chardonnay probably needs no introduction.
+However, there is no "One Chardonnay" because the grape has been often described as “malleable”, in that it takes on the impression of its terroir and winemaker.